augustohernandez/Satellite_Base_Station_C/README.md

 Figure 1.
 Communication system between a satellite and the base station.
 </p>

-### Satellite, base stattion and coummunication channel implementation
+### Satellite, base station and coummunication channel implementation